roeib/JavaScript-snippets/README.md

-#  The Object.is() method determines whether two values are the same value
+# The Object.is() Method Determines Whether Two Values Are the Same

 ```javascript